heavenshell/vim-inhibitor/README.md

 ### More prettify

-Also you can open with `:InhibitorErrors`
+Also you can open with `:InhibitorErrors` more prettify errors.

 ## Format